HMS Courageous (50): First World War

 Courageous was laid down on 26 March 1915, launched on 5 February 1916 and completed on 4 November.
-During her sea trials later that month, she sustained structural damage while running at full speed in a rough head sea; the exact cause is uncertain.
+On her sea trials later that month, she sustained structural damage while running at full speed in a rough head sea; the exact cause is uncertain.
 The forecastle deck was deeply buckled in three places between the breakwater and the forward turret.
 The side plating was visibly buckled between the forecastle and upper decks.
 Water had entered the submerged torpedo room and rivets had sheared in the angle irons securing the deck armour in place.
 The ship was stiffened with 130 LT of steel in response.
 As of 23 November 1916, she cost £2,038,225 to build.

 Upon commissioning, Courageous was assigned to the 3rd Light Cruiser Squadron of the Grand Fleet.
 She became flagship of the 1st Cruiser Squadron near the end of 1916 when that unit was re-formed after most of its ships had been sunk at the Battle of Jutland in May.
 The ship was temporarily fitted as a minelayer in April 1917 by the addition of mine rails on her quarterdeck that could hold over 200 mines, but never laid any mines.
 In mid-1917, she received half a dozen torpedo mounts, each with two tubes: one mount on each side of the mainmast on the upper deck and two mounts on each side of the rear turret on the quarterdeck.
 On 30 July 1917, Rear-Admiral Trevylyan Napier assumed command of the 1st Cruiser Squadron and was appointed Acting Vice-Admiral Commanding the Light Cruiser Force until he was relieved on 26 October 1918.

 On 16 October 1917, the Admiralty received word of German ship movements, possibly indicating a raid.
 Admiral Beatty, the commander of the Grand Fleet, ordered most of his light cruisers and destroyers to sea in an effort to locate the enemy ships.
 Courageous and Glorious were not initially included amongst them, but were sent to reinforce the 2nd Light Cruiser Squadron patrolling the central part of the North Sea later that day.
-Two German Brummer-class light cruisers managed to slip through the gaps between the British patrols and destroy a convoy bound for Norway during the morning of 17 October, but no word was received of the engagement until that afternoon.
+Two German Brummer-class light cruisers managed to slip through the gaps between the British patrols and destroy a convoy bound for Norway on the morning of 17 October, but no word was received of the engagement until that afternoon.
 The 1st Cruiser Squadron was ordered to intercept, but was unsuccessful as the German cruisers were faster than expected.